Football Nonsense

 🍺 Moranos (12 Station Parade, Canons Park, HA8 6RW)

-Small Italian-style café-bar right by Canons Park station – the most conveniently located option for away fans arriving by Tube.
+A small Italian-style cafΓ©-bar right by Canons Park station – genuinely the most conveniently located option for anyone arriving by Tube.
 Good for a quick drink before the short walk to the ground.

 🍺 Ye Olde Mitre (58 High Street, Chipping Barnet EN5 5SJ)

-Traditional pub with genuine character on Barnet High Street.
-Decent ales and a proper old-school interior – worth a visit if you’ve arrived early and want to explore the area.
+If you fancy heading into Barnet town centre before the match, this is a traditional pub with genuine character on the High Street.
+Decent ales, proper old-school interior, and worth a visit if you’ve arrived early and want to explore the area.
 About 20–25 minutes from the ground by bus or taxi.

 Distance to Stadium: ~25 mins by bus | Price: ££